Mercedes-Benz M123 engine

-The M123 engine family was a straight-6 automobile engine from Mercedes-Benz, used from 1976 to 1984 in the W123 series models 250 and 250 T. It replaced the 6-cylinder engines M180 in the 230 and M130 in the 250 (2.8 liter) versions from the W114 series.
+The M123 is a family of 2525 cc straight-6 overhead cam Mercedes-Benz automobile engines developed for its new W123 range, and used from 1976 to 1984 on the 250 and 250 T models.
+Employing natural aspiration and a 4-barrel carburetor, it replaced the 6-cylinder engines M180 in the 230 and M130 in the 250 (2.8 liter) versions derived from the W114 series.

-The M123 was succeeded by the M103, introduced in 1984 with the M124 series.
+The M123 was succeeded by the M103, introduced in 1984 with the W124 series.

 Characteristics

 Like the M180, the M123 only has four crankshaft bearings and its oil pump, fuel pump and distributor are driven by a shaft inclined at the front end of the motor, which in turn is driven through a sprocket and a helical gear pair.

 Unlike the M180's paired cylinder spacing, the M123’s is uniform like in the M130.
 So, instead of cooling ducts cast between the cylinders, slots in the cylinders’ partition walls are traversed by coolant.

 The engine has a single overhead camshaft (SOHC), driven by a chain.
 The vertical hanging valves are arranged in two rows, operated by rocker levers.
 As with the M115, inlet and outlet both are on the right side of the engine.
 Within the cylinder head there is (on the left side of the engine) a recessed combustion chamber (with a flat piston crown), in which the exhaust valve and the spark plug are located while the remaining area (on the right side) forms a squish area that is intended to swirl the fuel-air-mixture in the combustion chamber.

-Fuel-air mixture was generated by a Solex 4A1 carburetor.
-It is of the double-register type, as with the previous model W114.
-That means each of the two sets of mixing systems feeds three cylinders and each of these two sets is composed of a first relatively small mixing system for idling and a second, larger mixing system for higher load and higher speeds.
+Fuel-air mixture was generated by a 4-barrell Solex 4A1 carburetor.
+As with the previous model W114, it has two mechanically operated primary and two vacuum-actuated secondary barrels, configured with two sets of mixing systems feeding three cylinders apiece, each composed of a relatively small mixing system for idling and a second larger system for higher load and higher speeds.
 At idle and up to about one-third load only the smaller tube of each set is mechanically operated by the accelerator pedal, while the second tube of each set is enabled by a vacuum cell only at high load and high engine speed.
 All four (2 x 2) tubes are supplied with fuel by a central float chamber.
-The engine is equipped with gasoline feed line and gasoline return line (which usually was more typical for fuel injection engines) achieving a cooling effect which protects from vapor locks, that would cause starting problems in hot weather.
+The engine is equipped with gasoline feed and return lines (usually found on fuel injection engines), achieving a cooling effect on the gas to protect against vapor locks that would cause starting problems in hot weather.

-The M123’s relatively quiet operation was marred by high gasoline consumption, although the engine actually reached its most important development goal of being more economical than the carbureted 280 models.
+The M123’s relatively quiet operation was marred by high gasoline consumption, although the engine met its most important development goal of being more economical than the carbureted 280 models.